subspace/subnomicon/docs/consensus/consensus/plotting.md

 ## Plot Updates

 As the chain grows, we need a way to ensure that new data is replicated as much as older data in blockchain history.
 To keep the replication factor constant, the farmers must periodically update their plots by repopulating sectors with a new selection of pieces.
 Recall that when plotting a sector, the farmer saves the history size at the time, and it determines a point in the future when the sector will expire.
 When a sector reaches its expiry point, the block proposer challenge solutions coming from this sector will no longer be accepted by other peers, incentivizing the farmer to update their plot.
-The farmer simply erases the expired sector and repeats the Plotting process anew, replicating a fresh history sample.
+The farmer erases the expired sector and repeats the Plotting process anew, replicating a fresh history sample.

 <!-- ![Replotting](../../../src/Images/Replotting.png) -->

-In a plot spanning multiple gigabytes, the sectors will be updated in a random fashion, one at a time, so replotting is amortized over a long period.
+In a plot spanning multiple gigabytes, the sectors will be updated randomly, one at a time, so replotting is amortized over a long period.
 There is never a moment when a farmer needs to erase and re-create their whole plot and miss out on challenges.
 The plot refreshing will be practically invisible to the farmer and allow their uninterrupted participation in consensus.